arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure Data Factory

-One of the approaches we would like to make for better user-friendliness, is splitting enable/disable, setting/getting, start/stop... functionality each time in 2 different functions instead of a single function that does both according to given arguments.
-This will make things much clearer and simpler.
+One of the approaches we would like to use to improve user-friendliness, is splitting up enable/disable, setting/getting, start/stop... functionality in 2 different functions instead of a single function that does both according to given arguments, making things much more straight-forward.

 A good example of this, is how we created the `Arcus.Scripting.DataFactory` PowerShell module.
 This module has two functions to enable and disable a trigger of an Azure Data Factory pipeline: `Enable-AzDataFactoryTrigger` and `Disable-AzDataFactoryTrigger` instead of the original `EnableDisableDataFactoryTrigger`.